cxh42/CostalSeg/README.md

 conda activate CostalSeg
 python app.py
 ```
-Then open the link to use visualized pannel.
+By running app.py, a graphical interactive interface will automatically open in the browser.

 ## Contributions